xApiOrg/account-payment-settings/README.md

 - Click `OK`

-- In the `Source code origin` select `git` and use the following URL as `Repository URL`
+- In the `Source Code Management` select `Git` and use the following URL as `Repository URL`
 ```
 https://github.com/xApiOrg/account-payment-settings.git
 ```

-- Scroll down and enable `SCM`, then enter the following command
+- Scroll down and enable `Poll SCM`, then enter the following command
 ```
 H/02 * * * *
 ```

-- Finally, in the `Run pipeline` add the following steps
+- Finally, in the `Build pipeline` add the following steps

 	- Invoke top-level Maven targets
 	```